arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 They also confirm that trained models generalize to new experiments.

-Different versions of screen are presented in a uniform way with UMAP+Leiden clustering applied to genes with a clear morphological signature.
+Different versions of screen are presented in a uniform way with UMAP+Leiden clustering applied to genes with a clear morphological signature (see example above).

 I was confused by significant divergence between models trained on 300 and 1640 genes, figure 5a.